 How to Design Organizations where Everyone Thrives

 Did you catch the latest installment in our new expert interview livestream series, Leading with Every Action?
 We’re interviewing partner agencies and consultants, along with other experts, on a wide range of topics near and dear to leaders across our sector.
 Our goal with these livestreams is to offer thought leadership and spark vibrant discussion.
-We have a new series focusing on focus, renewal, and clarity starting on December 3rd, so register or join us on YouTube, turn on notifications, and never miss a stream.
+For more expert discussions like these, join us on YouTube, turn on notifications, and never miss a stream.

 Our friend Minal Bopaiah of Brevity & Wit joined us for the third livestream in our 3 part series around equitable and inclusive leadership.
 Check out our past stream recordings on YouTube, and read on for a brief excerpt from her book, Equity: How to Design Organizations where Everyone Thrives.

 The first designer I heard talk about the intersection of systems and design was Antoinette Carroll, founder and president of the Creative Reaction Lab, a nonprofit organization that helps design healthy and equitable communities.
 In an illuminating TED Talk, she says, “When I shifted my understanding of design from object-making to systems-building, I began to realize that systems such as discrimination, racism, sexism, and even poverty were designed by people that made intentional choices around exclusion.”4 Carroll’s work—an inspiration for many designers, including yours truly—is centered around the fundamental truth that “systems of oppression, inequalities, and inequities are by design.
 Therefore, only intentional design can dismantle them.”5